 What is the best car insurance in Arkansas?

 The best car insurance in Arkansas will vary depending on what you want from your insurance company.
 When shopping for coverage, you might want to take some time to determine what matters to you.
 Are you looking for the lowest price, certain coverages, specific discounts or unique policy features?
 Once you know what your priorities are, you can get quotes from several companies to find one that best fits your needs.

 What is the average cost of car insurance in the U.S.?

-The average cost of car insurance in the U.S. is $663 per year for a minimum courage policy and $1,738 per year for full coverage car insurance.
-It’s more affordable to be a driver in Arkansas, with the average cost of car insurance in this state costing $452 for minimum coverage and $1,912 for full coverage.
+The average cost of car insurance in the U.S. is $565 per year for a minimum courage policy and $1,674 per year for full coverage car insurance.
+In Arkansas, drivers pay less annually for minimum coverage, with an average premium of $470 per year, but more for full coverage, with an average cost of $1,914 per year

 - $100,000 bodily injury liability per person